 The Society’s veterinary surgeons are authorised to refuse permission for any animal to be admitted to the Showground suspected of being infected with a contagious or infectious disease or with a disease or injury which, in their opinion renders it unfit or unsafe to be exhibited.
 Such an animal will not be allowed to compete.
 The exhibitor will be held entirely responsible by the Society for any circumstances which may result from the appearance of such an animal on the Showground.
 The Society reserves the right to take blood samples from any animal which the Judge and/or Stewards suspect may have been dosed with illegal substances.
 A horse ambulance will be in attendance.

 Exhibits shall be identified in the Judging Rings solely by the numbers issued by the Secretary, corresponding to the catalogue entry for the exhibit.
-Rosettes, awarded in a previous class, must not be worn in the Judging Ring for a group or production class, in the Grand Parade, both numbers and rosettes should be worn.

 The Society reserves the right to appoint a substitute should any judge be prevented from attending the Show and all entries are accepted on this understanding.
 Times of judging, as stated in this Schedule, will be adhered to as strictly as possible but are subject to alteration.
 Exhibitors must be ready to enter the ring at once when called upon by the Stewards.
 A public address system will be used to advise horse and pony competitors to be ready but it is SOLELY THE COMPETITORS RESPONSIBILITY to be in the ring in time for their class.

 The Judges and Stewards have discretion to withhold or vary the first and any other prizes should the quality of the entry or entries not merit such a prize.